 Yes, as long as your film was not nominated in any category in previous years.

-Eligible, registered voting Members of Film Independent and IFP vote on the Spirit Awards nominees to determine winners*.
+Only Members of Film Independent vote on the Spirit Awards nominees to determine winners*.
 Voting takes place online through a secure third-party website.
 Only one ballot is counted per individual voter and all ballots are confidential.
 Ballots are tabulated by Integrity Voting Systems.

-*The winners of the Producers, Someone to Watch and Truer Than Fiction grant awards and the winner of the John Cassavetes Award are chosen by the Spirit Awards nominating committee(s).
+*The winners of the Producers, Someone to Watch, Truer Than Fiction and Bonnie Awards and the winner of the John Cassavetes Award are chosen by the Spirit Awards nominating committee(s).

 Who can become a Member and vote on the Spirit Awards?

 Anyone can join Film Independent.
 We are a non-profit arts organization whose Members include filmmakers, film industry leaders and film lovers.
 Anyone passionate about the art of film can become a Member and vote for the winners of the Spirit Awards.
 We invite you to visit our Membership page and become a Member today.

 PLEASE NOTE: You must be a registered Film Independent Member no later than December 7, 2017 to be eligible for full voting benefits.

 Can I advertise my film to Film Independent Members?